rlaput/azure-logs-mcp/README.md

 ### Available Tools

-#### getRequestLogsByOrderNumber
+#### searchLogs

-**Description:** Retrieves request logs from Azure Log Analytics Workspace that contain the specified order number in the request name, URL, or custom dimensions.
+**Description:** Searches request logs from Azure Log Analytics Workspace that contain the specified search term in the request name, URL, or custom dimensions.

 **Parameters:**

-- `orderNumber` (required): The order number to search for in the logs
+- `searchTerm` (required): The term to search for in the logs (e.g., order number, transaction ID)
   - Type: string
-  - Format: Alphanumeric characters, hyphens, and underscores only
+  - Format: Alphanumeric characters, hyphens, underscores, and dots only
-  - Length: 1-50 characters
+  - Length: 1-100 characters
-  - Pattern: `^[A-Za-z0-9\-_]+$`
+  - Pattern: `^[A-Za-z0-9\-_.]+$`
 - `limit` (optional): Maximum number of results to return
   - Type: number
   - Range: 1-1000